 Employers Check Social Media

-You may expect them to look at your LinkedIn profile, but your Facebook, Twitter, Youtube, and other accounts are also accessible, so be prepared for them to be examined as well.
+You may expect them to look at your LinkedIn profile, but your Facebook, Twitter, Youtube, and other accounts are also accessible.
+Be prepared for them to be examined as well.

-A ten-year-old picture of you smoking a joint or performing a drunken stunt may not mean anything to you, since you have matured, grown past it, and forgotten all about it.
+A ten-year-old picture of you smoking a joint or performing a drunken stunt may not mean anything to you.
+You have since matured, grown past it, and forgotten all about it.

 Remove this from Social Media

 The best way to stop your social media pages from damaging your search for work is to make sure that nothing of that nature is displayed on any of your social media accounts.

-The kinds of things that show up on your social media pages that will help you to get the job you want are things like hobbies, which demonstrate that you have healthy interests and are passionate about something, blogs about your life (especially if they are well written and interesting), and well-done videos that showcase what you do in your spare time.
+There are things that show up on your social media pages that will help you to get the job you want.
+Things like hobbies, which demonstrate that you have healthy interests and are passionate about something, blogs about your life (especially if they are well written and interesting), and well-done videos that showcase what you do in your spare time.